aws-samples/serverless-patterns/cognito-appsync-lambda-cdk/README.md

 You'll be prompted to create a new password for the user
 ![alt text](./assets/cognito_6.png)

-Once you've successfully logged in, run your mutation again, and you should get an output similar to this screenshot.
+Once you've successfully logged in, run your mutation again, and you should get a successful output similar to this screenshot.
 ![alt text](./assets/cognito_7.png)

+Congratulations, you've successfully created and tested an authenticated appsync api.

 ## Cleanup